 5. Run the troubleshooter

 - Press Windows Key + I to open the Settings app.

-- When Troubleshooter window opens, follow the instructions on the screen to complete it.
+- Follow the on-screen instructions to complete it.

 - After moving the files and directories, restart your PC.